 Canva

-Canva is one of the finest platforms to create graphics for social media sites, posters, and presentations.
+Canva is one of the finest platforms for creating graphics for social media sites, posters, and presentations.
 Its simplistic UI lets users drag and drop effects.
-It has several fonts, illustrations, and templates to edit more creatively.
-It’s available for both PC and mobile platforms for free.
-But one can upgrade to a paid plan for more features.
+It also has several fonts, illustrations, and templates to edit more creatively.
+Canva is available for both PC and mobile platforms for free, but users can upgrade to a paid plan for more features.

 Try it here: Canva